rachartier/HAL/dev/docker/influxdb-grafana-hal-server/README.md

 Configure the URL where you can access the HTTP API of your influxdb, here it's the default one according to the default configuration of the docker-compose -> http://localhost:8086

 And then you can fill in the **InfluxDB Details** as you want !
-Here the datasource will get the information of the 'mydb' database
+Here the datasource will get the information of the 'hal_data' database

 ### InfluxQL